robiul-islam-ridoy/KhaddoBondhu/README.md

    ```

 2. **Configure Firebase**
-   - Create a Firebase project at [Firebase Console](https://console.firebase.google.com/)
+   - Create a Firebase project
-   - Add an Android app with package name: `com.example.khaddobondhu`
    - Download `google-services.json` and place it in the `app/` directory
-   - **OR** copy `app/google-services.json.template` to `app/google-services.json` and fill in your Firebase project details
    - Enable Authentication, Firestore, and Storage in Firebase Console

 3. **Configure Cloudinary**
-   - Create a Cloudinary account at [Cloudinary](https://cloudinary.com/)
+   - Create a Cloudinary account
    - Copy `local.properties.template` to `local.properties`
    - Fill in your Cloudinary credentials:
    ```properties